bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 ## The Code

-In the following code snippet, you'll find the definition of the `MakeBox` vimscript function:
+In the following code snippet, you'll find the definition of the `MakeBox` vimscript function.
+This function can be used to help create and maintain comment boxes in any language.

 {{< highlight Vim >}}
 """""""""""""""""""""""""""""""""""""""""